-Crowe made his big screen directing debut in December 2014 with The Water Diviner.
-Within six days of its release in Australia, the film had become the most successful local release of 2014.
+Crowe made his big screen directing debut back in December 2014 with The Water Diviner.
+Within six days of its release in Australia, the film had become the most successful Aussiel release of 2014.
 The WWI-era drama sees Crowe playing a man who sets off for Turkey to find renewal in the aftermath of Gallipoli.
 Hollywood Reporter critic Megan Lehmann praised Crowe's "affecting, understated performance", adding that as a director, he "underplays the allegories" so that they "seep through the narrative organically".

 Richard Corliss, 'REVIEW: Darren Aronofsky's Noah: Better Than the Book' - Time Magazine, 27 March 2014

 David Denby, 'Eastern, Western' (Review of 3:10 to Yuma) - The New Yorker, 3 September 2007